-This of course depends on how complicated the Will is, however, we would be very pleased to provide a fee estimate for you at the outset.
+This of course depends on how complicated the will is, however, we would be very pleased to provide a fee estimate for you at the outset.

-Can anyone make a Will?
+Can anyone make a will?

-To make a Will a person must have what is known as testamentary capacity.
-In general terms this means that the person making the Will, must be of full age (18 years old) and sound mind.
+To make a will a person must have what is known as testamentary capacity.
+In general terms this means that the person making the will, must be over 18 years old and of sound mind.
 It is usual to have the testator's capacity confirmed by a medical opinion when dealing with elderly or infirm testators.

-Can a Will be changed?
+Can a will be changed?

-A Will can be amended as often as a person might choose, within the appropriate legal framework, provided they retain the necessary testamentary capacity.
-It is possible to change the terms of a Will at any time or even revoke the whole thing.
-It is always advisable for a Will to be reviewed if personal circumstances have changed, particularly in light of the new inheritance laws.
+A will can be amended as often as a person might chose, within the appropriate legal framework, provided they retain the necessary testamentary capacity.
+It is possible to change the terms of a will at any time or even revoke the whole thing.
+It is always advisable for a will to be reviewed if personal circumstances have changed, particularly in light of the new inheritance laws.

-What happens if a person dies without having made a Will?
+What happens if a person dies without having made a will?

 In this case, a person is said to have died intestate.
-At this point the law sets out clear rules as to who will inherit upon the death of a Guernsey domiciled or realty owning individual.
+At this point the law sets out clear rules as to who will inherit upon the death of a Guernsey-domiciled or realty-owning individual.

-For a more detailed table outlining the intestacy rules please see page 3.
+For a more detailed table outlining the intestacy rules, please see page 3.

-Types of property
+Type of property

 In Guernsey there is a distinction between real estate and personal property.
-In general terms the former refers to land and buildings situate in Guernsey (realty) and the latter (personalty) to money, shares, possessions etc. It used to be the case in Guernsey that a person had to have two Wills: one which dealt with realty and a second which dealt with personalty.
+In general terms the former refers to land and buildings situate in Guernsey (realty) and the latter (personalty) to money, shares, possessions etc. It used to be the case in Guernsey that a person had to have two wills: one that dealt with realty and a second that dealt with personalty.

-Since 2008, an individual can have one Will but many testators (the person that is making the Will) still prefer to have two as a Will dealing with realty is registered at the Greffe after one's death.
-Having two Wills assists in keeping the contents of a Will of personalty more confidential.
+Since 2008, an individual can have one will but many testators (the person that is making the will) still prefer to have two as a will dealing with realty is registered at the Greffe after one's death.
+Having two wills assists in keeping the contents of a will of personalty more confidential.